RetroPie/RetroPie-Docs/docs/Setting-up-an-8bitdo-Bluetooth-controller.md

 # Guide to add your controller

 **1)** Run the RetroPie setup script, either through the Emulation Station menu option, or via the command line.
+Quit Emulation Station with F4 and type this at the command line: sudo /home/pi/RetroPie-Setup/retropie_setup.sh

 **2)** Choose the "Configuration / Tools" menu choice
 ![Config / Tools Menu](https://s22.postimg.org/7043daech/1_Config_Tools.jpg)